deferpanic/goweave/README.md

     (ex: log when this group of users accesses these methods)

   * monitoring
+    (ex: ensure that if this channel closes we always alert joebob)

   * metrics
     (ex: cnt the number of times this function is called)